-Article 9.2 of the Fourth EU Money Laundering Directive empowers the European Commission to identify 'high risk third countries' with strategic deficiencies in their national anti-money laundering and counter financing of terrorism regimes that pose significant threats to the financial system of the European Union.
+These countries are identified as having strategic deficiencies in their national anti-money laundering and counter-financing of terrorism regimes that pose significant threats to the EU’s financial system.

 - Bosnia and Herzegovina